jetanley/Tanley-Wood-Project2/Analysis/Tanley-Wood-Project2-lifestyle.md

 While there are 61 variables in the data set, we will not use all of them for this project.
 The notable variables are the following:

--   “shares” - the number of shares the article has gotten over social media.
+-   “shares” - The number of shares the article has gotten over social media.
 This is the label or variable we want our models to predict for new articles
--   “data_channel_is” - a set of variables that tells if the article is in a particular category, such as business, sports, or lifestyle.
+-   “data_channel_is” - A set of variables that tells if the article is in a particular category, such as business, sports, or lifestyle.
--   “weekday_is” - a set of variables that tells what day of the week the article was published on.
+-   “weekday_is” - A set of variables that tells what day of the week the article was published on.
--   “num_keywords” - the number of keywords within the article
+-   “num_images” - The number of images within the article
--   “num_images” - the number of images within the article
+-   “num_videos” - The number of videos within the article
--   “num_videos” - the number of videos within the article
+-   “n_tokens_content” - The number of tokens (words) within the article’s contents
+-   “rate_positive_words” - The rate of the positive words in the article’s contents
+-   “rate_negative_words” - The rate of the negative words in the article’s contents

 ## Methods